Last Updated on: September 29, 2022

 A sprint planning team is composed of the Scrum master, product owner and the development team.
 In a sprint planning the members organise the task and carry out them in sequence.
-There is a product backlog which comprises of task held from top to bottom in reducing priority, i.e. the highest prioritise task is kept on the top and thereon.
+There is a product backlog which comprises tasks held from top to bottom in reducing priority, i.e. the highest prioritised task is kept on the top and thereon.

-The team select the highest prioritise task from the product backlog that they believe can be completed and delivered within the sprint.
+The team selects the highest prioritised task from the product backlog that they believe can be completed and delivered within the sprint.

 After a period of two weeks, the designated time for a sprint, the work is reviewed and presented before stakeholders to brief them about the proceedings.

 A sprint review is followed by a sprint retrospective where the value of each work is assessed by the team, and they analyse what went well, and where there is lag off to pitch in various scope for improvement wherever needed.